 Law Offices of Germain & McCarthy, LLC | Domestic Battery Lawyer in Brevard County

 After an arrest for domestic battery in Melbourne, Viera, Cocoa Beach, Merritt Island, or Satellite Beach, Florida, contact an experienced Brevard County domestic violence attorney.
-The lawyers at the Law Offices of Germain and Coulter are experienced in fighting these types of assault and battery allegations between members of the same household.
+The lawyers at the Law Offices of Germain and McCarthy are experienced in fighting these types of assault and battery allegations between members of the same household.